-keytool -importcert -keystore my.truststore -alias node1 \ -storepass trustchangeme -file node1.cer -noprompt
+''' keytool -importcert -keystore my.truststore -alias nodel \ -storepass trustchangeme -file nodel.cer -noprompt '''

 Here we specify the -noprompt option to suppress the prompt asking you to confirm that the certificate is trustworthy.
 Since you created the certificate yourself, this confirmation is unnecessary.